ryanstraits/ryanstraits.github.io/_posts/2018-04-29-part-1-a-grown-up-body.md

 ---

-Next week: We'll season in a little upside with this whole "your body in your thirties kind of sucks" thing.
+In the [next post](http://blog.ryanstraits.com/2018/05/07/part-2-middling-age.html), we'll season in a little upside with this whole "your body in your thirties kind of sucks" thing.
 Thanks for reading!

 ---